-The Tag Conference is a first attempt to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
+The Tag Conference has been a first attempt to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
 The event has taken place in Berlin (2017) and Amsterdam (2018) with a combined fifty-four contributions from all five continents, and the room was exceptionally full during the two days.
-Directed by Javier Abarca and Edward Birzin for JFK Institute, Freie Universität, Berlin.
+Directed by Javier Abarca and Edward Birzin for the Freie Universität, Berlin.

 Seminar with Adam, Akay and Wermke Leinkauf